eliranbi/MadridLabDocumentation/workbooks/Lab2/README.md

 In this lab, we will use the Cordova CLI to add the MobileFirst Cordova plugin, These will be the typical steps you will need to go through when you want to add plugins to your application, adding the MobileFirst plugin will allow your app to use the MobileFirst platform different features.
 General Steps:

-1. Within the Ionic application you will run Cordov CLI command to add the plugin.
+1. Within the Ionic application you will run Cordova CLI command to add the plugin.
-2. Use the MobileFirst CLI to preview the application to make sure, the plugin was successfuly added.
+2. Use the MobileFirst CLI to preview the application to make sure, the plugin was successfully added.

 ##Steps